 Offshore wealth is big business.
-In 2017, there were $8.2 trillion in offshore wealth, according to the Boston Consulting Group.
+According to a 2018 report by the Boston Consulting Group, there was $8.2 trillion in offshore wealth.
+Other reports have the total offshore wealth at $32 trillion (source).
 It is perfectly okay to have money in an offshore bank.
 The problem arises when you do not report it to Uncle Sam.
 If you have money overseas and haven’t been filing your taxes and disclosure forms, you could be in serious trouble.
 Here are your options for offshore banking tax penalty relief and how to qualify for each.

 Is it okay to have an offshore banking account?